 - artificial cheeses

 So in summary, consume a diet rich in all-natural, healthy forms of fat.
-Avoid vegetable oils (canola, corn, soybean) and trans-fats, as they have been proven to be very harmful to our health.
+Avoid vegetable oils (canola, corn, soybean) and trans-fats, as they promote inflammation in the body and are very harmful to our health.